pushu-wf/luckysheet-crdt/README.md

 1. This project is based on the [Luckysheet source code](https://github.com/mengshukeji/Luckysheet) modification.
 Please follow the original author's open source agreement, and do not delete or modify the source code header copyright statement。
 2. This project is open sourced under the **Apache 2.0 protocol**, so please feel free to use it.
 At the same time, this project will also contribute to the Luksysheet community, enriching the community ecosystem.
 Thank you again to the @[Luckysheet](https://github.com/mengshukeji/Luckysheet) team ❤️
 3. The project is **Luckysheet Collaborative Enhanced Edition (fully functional implementation)**, aiming to provide collaborative implementation ideas, data storage services, collaborative demonstrations, etc. The project is based on [Luckysheet](https://github.com/mengshukeji/Luckysheet) Implemented, thank you to the original author for open-source.
-4. This project mainly implements the collaborative function module, which has no impact on other content.
-The parts modified based on the source code are all reflected in the `Luckysheet source` folder.
-5. The project supports **optional database services**.
+4. The project supports **optional database services**.
 User data without a database cannot be persistently stored, and collaborative functionality is not affected，**⚠️Only valid for `master and master-alpha` branches, `master-vue` relies on database functionality to implement user systems**.
-6. Project Use **[Sequelize](https://www.sequelize.cn/)** As an ORM data service technology, it supports databases such as MySQL, SQLite, PostgreSQL, and MSSQL, making it easy for users to quickly migrate.
+5. Project Use **[Sequelize](https://www.sequelize.cn/)** As an ORM data service technology, it supports databases such as MySQL, SQLite, PostgreSQL, and MSSQL, making it easy for users to quickly migrate.
-7. The project uses **Typescript** as the main development language, providing complete type prompts, standardizing code, and improving development efficiency.
+6. The project uses **Typescript** as the main development language, providing complete type prompts, standardizing code, and improving development efficiency.
-8. My personal energy is limited, and there are bugs and incomplete functions.
+7. My personal energy is limited, and there are bugs and incomplete functions.
 Please submit an [issue](https://gitee.com/wfeng0/luckysheet-crdt/issues/new) and I will handle it promptly;
-9. Welcome everyone to fork the project, submit PR, and work together to improve the project.
+8. Welcome everyone to fork the project, submit PR, and work together to improve the project.

-## Fee Statement
+## Pricing Statement

-1. Please note that there is no Luckymeet source code available for the startup, operation, deployment, and other stages of this project, which does not affect the actual collaborative functionality。
-2. In order to better drive open source, starting from `2025-04-15` the git head of `e12d2f4850127f53292a5161445fc500593176b9`, the source code modification part will no longer be provided.
-If necessary, please contact the author for a fee to obtain it。
+In order to better drive the development of open source, starting from version `E12d2f4850127f53292a5161445fc500593176b9` on `April 15, 2025`, the project will no longer provide the Luckysheet source code modification section.
+If you need the source code for secondary development, please contact the author to pay for it.

-3. **The lack of Luckysheet source code does not affect the actual functionality, and all collaborative features are open source**。
-4. **The impact of no source code:**
+Please note that the front-end and back-end functions of Luckysheet CRDT are completely open source and can be used normally without relying on source code.
+Source code is not required for project startup, operation, deployment, and other stages.

-    1. The source code is only used for functional expansion in binary scenarios;
+The source code is mainly used for functional expansion in secondary development scenarios:

+-   If you only use existing collaborative editing features, **no need to obtain source code**
-    2. If there is no requirement for secondary opening, you do not need to use the source code.
-If there is a requirement for secondary opening, please contact the author for payment first；
+-   If you need secondary development to meet specific requirements, **please contact the author to pay for the source code**

-5. **Please note that:**
-    1. The enhanced front-end code and server-side code are both open source, and the lack of source code does not affect the functionality and usage；
-    2. Fee standard:**`￥ 99`**
+**Service Details**

+-   **Pricing**：**`199 yuan`**
-    3. Provide services: Only provide source code packages (do not provide continuous feature upgrades, bug fixes, and not purchase products!)
+-   **Service Content**：Only provide source code package (does not include continuous feature upgrades, bug fixes, and does not equate to product purchase)
-6. **Contact Author**：
-    1. qq 群: 522121825 (recommend)
+-   **Contact Information**：QQ Group: `522121825`(Recommended)| Email: `<1982392655@qq.com>`(Recommended)

 ## START